DennisD2/hp4952hacks/analysis.md

 ```

-Data is written out in a loop:
+Data is written out in a loop (but as said, this code is nowhere in the ROMs!!!):
 ```asm
   ld    a,l
   ld    (07a9ah),a